certik/theoretical-physics/src/relativity/chaptertwo.rst

     {\d^2 x^i\over\d t^2}=-\delta^{ij}\partial_j\phi

-So the Newton's second law \textit{is} the equation of geodesics.
+So the Newton's second law *is* the equation of geodesics.

 Obsolete section